brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 {: style="text-align:center; font-size: small;"}
 A 4-stage pipeline.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

 We will make pipeline parallelism optional in our use case, as in many cases (e.g. for small models) it is not benefitial.
-We will enable by passing the number of stages as the `---pipeline_parallel_size` argument (default: 0, no pipelining) on the command line:
+We will enable by passing the number of stages as the `---pipeline_num_stages` argument (default: 0, no pipelining) on the command line:

 ```python
 ### train.py